 If you’re new to coding and prefer video-based instruction, Treehouse is a terrific place to start.
 The bulk of courses concentrates on the fundamentals.
 Treehouse is probably not for you if you require less specific advice or prefer text-based teaching.
 Take a look at the platform and sign up for a free 7-day trial.

-MOOCs in English, Chinese, Portuguese, and Spanish allow students to complete coursework at their own speed.
+MOOCs in English, Chinese, Portuguese, and Spanish allows students to complete coursework at their speed.
 Leading and applying assessment in student affairs, encouraging women in STEM areas, and research data management are just a few of the topics covered in Kadenze courses.
 Users can also get one-on-one help through a tutoring network.

 FutureLearn was created in 2012 by a group of 12 university partners, including the University of Leeds and King’s College London.
 Students can enroll in one of 418 short courses to gain new skills in topics such as digital product management.
 Learners can also get one-on-one help via a tutoring network.

 Canvas Network specializes in teacher, administrator, and other educational leaders’ professional development seminars.
-It is a gathering place and platform where teachers, students, and institutions from all over the world may interact and create their own path for personal development, professional development, and academic research.
+It is a gathering place and platform where teachers, students, and institutions from all over the world may interact and create their paths for personal development, professional development, and academic research.
 The Canvas learning management system is at the heart of it.
 The Canvas Network was founded and is supported by Instructure, an education technology company that collaborates with educators, institutions, and technologists to deliver open educational resources and remove learning barriers.

 IBM’s Cognitive Class program aims to increase data literacy through free online training.
 Users may work on assignments at their speed, with no deadlines to meet.
 Candidates can obtain validated digital badges instead of certificates, which signify shareable and industry-wide types of acknowledgment.

-The above are the best MOOC platforms in 2022 you may consider while planning to learn online.
+The above are the best MOOC platforms in 2022 that you may consider while planning to learn online.

 The global market for eLearning is predicted to reach an estimate of $51.5 billion this year, up from $35.6 billion in 2011.